 Starting your own

-Registering a student organization (aptly named a Recognized Student Organization or “RSO,” as opposed to a “club”) is easy.
-Find a few friends, fill out a few forms in order to complete the application process, talk with your adviser in the The Center for Leadership and Involvement, and voila!
-You’ve just started an RSO.
+Registering a new student organization is easy.
+Find a few friends, fill out a few forms, talk with your adviser in the the Center for Leadership and Involvement, and voila!
+You’ve started a new organization.